andres2901/StarCrew/README.md

  6.1.
 General core: orthogroups that are present in at least 80% of the elements in the cluster.
  6.2.
 Specific core: Orthogroups that are present in at least 80% of the elements for subclusters generated at a 0.8 height of the hierarchical tree of cargo content.
    6.2.1.
 Divide the Cluster in subclusters of a height above 0.8 in the hierarchical clustering.
    6.2.2.
-If subslusters are presen, identify core genes in each one that have at least 5 elements using the same logic of general core.
+If subslusters are present, identify core genes in each one that have at least 5 elements using the same logic of general core.
 7. If subclusters are present it try to identify putative cargo movement events and try to avoid 'General core' genes.
-8. Determine if there are discordances at 'Clade' lavel between Cargo hierarchical clustering and Captain phylogenetic tree.
+8. Determine if there are discordances at 'Clade' level between Cargo hierarchical clustering and Captain phylogenetic tree.

-Syntax: StarClust $(basename -s .sh "$0" ) [ -help ] -w <directory_path> [ -t <integer> ]
+Syntax: StarClust $(basename -s .sh "$0" ) [ -help ] -w <directory_path> [ -t <integer> --overwrite ]

 Required args:
 -w, --workingDirectory: Specify the working directory where all data are stored.